nowis-st/angular-factory-google-oauth/README.md

 # angular-factory-google-oauth
-Angular.js factory using Google OAuth 2.0 API
+Angular.js factory using Google OAuth 2.0 API.

+Using Google+ and Gmail APIs.